opsit-io/opsit-explang-docs/docs/explang-lisp.md

 Defining Functions
 ------------------

-We’ve already seen some functions: `+`, `*`, `list`.
+We've already seen some functions: `+`, `*`, `list`.
 You can define new ones with `defun`, which takes a symbol to use as the name, a list of symbols that describe the parameters, and then zero or more expressions called the body.
-When the function is called, those expressions will be evaluated in order with the parameter symbols in the body temporarily set (“bound”) to the corresponding argument values.
+When the function is called, those expressions will be evaluated in order with the parameter symbols in the body temporarily set ('bound') to the corresponding argument values.
 Whatever the last expression returns will be returned as the value of the call.
-Here’s a function that takes two numbers and returns their average:
+Here's a function that takes two numbers and returns their average:

 ```lisp